sazzouz/SNS-ELEC0088/README.md

 # NOTE:

-The model code provided in this repository is for showcasing purposes and does not include the full data pipeline which was constructed in a private Google Colab document.
-Please contact me at zceesaz@ucl.ac.uk for access to this document.
+The 'src/full_pipeline_script.py' file houses the exported Google Colab document used for development in this assignment.
+Please contact me at zceesaz@ucl.ac.uk for access to this document if issues are experienced.